martinnov92/React-Splitters/README.md

 You can either select to resize splitters as you are holding and dragging the handlebar, or you can postponed the resize.

-Splitters can be nested, but you have to specify what positon are they going to be and their sizes.
+Splitters can be nested, but you have to specify what positions (vertical / horizontal) are they going to be and their sizes.

+Left pane's (primary) width is calculated by `JavaScript`, the other panel's width is set by `CSS`.

 Vertical splitter
 ```js